chanzuckerberg/napari-segmentation-workshop/_sources/workflow/cellpose-parameters.md

 ![Opening cellpose in the napari menu](images/cellpose1.png)

-After you've launched the napari viewer, you may open the *Cellpose-napari* plugin by clicking on the **Plugins** menu on the right side of your screen, then checking the plugin in the list that appears.
+After you've launched the napari viewer, you may open the *Cellpose-napari* plugin by clicking on the **Plugins** menu on the right side of your screen.
+The plugin should open with the menu shown below.

 ![Opening cellpose in the napari menu](images/cellpose2.png)

 ## Cellpose parameters

-### Image layer:
+***Image layer***

 Define the layer / image that will be segmented using cellpose.